XL Special MycoBox Grow Kit

 Few different reasons for this:

-- The kit is a nightmare to produce – time consuming with all the little injection ports and a complex substrate recipe
+- The kit is time consuming for us to produce with all the little injection ports and a complex substrate recipe.

-- We wanted to give our brand new MonoBox Grow Kit a fighting chance (and it worked)
+- We wanted to give our brand new MonoBox Grow Kit a fighting chance (it worked!).

 It feels right.